Up to 8

 The weather is very unpredictable and it’s difficult to foresee.
 BUT you will have many different seasons as you pass through the numerous microclimates and it will depend on your location.
 We highly recommend you bring some warm clothes and good rain gear in your day backpack.
 Multiple layers are essential.

 In general if you exercise regularly and spend 2 to 3 days in Cusco, or in the Sacred Valley for acclimatization to the altitude, you may be just fine.

 The recommended medicine for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
 For more detailed information on Altitude Sickness click this link: Altitude Sickness.

 We offer the Cusco City Tour and Sacred Valley tours that you can book while you are acclimatizing.
 Check out our day tours on our Main Page.

 The maximum group size is 8 people.
 Usually our groups are between 2-6 people.
 INCA TRAIL HIKE specialises in SMALL, PRIVATE groups and provide a personalised service.

 You will have 1 cook per group.
 The number of porters depends of the size of the group.
 For a group of 2 trekkers, they will have 4 porters, 4 trekkers will have 6 porters, 6 trekkers will have 9 porters, 8 trekkers will have 12 porters.

-Because our Lares Hike Machu Picchu is unique to us and an out of the way location, evening during high season we will only occasionally encounter another group.
+Because our Lares Hike to Machu Picchu is pretty unique and off the beaten trek, even during high season we will only occasionally encounter another group.